Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Comparison with the Boltzmann results for IHS

 We analyze now the dependence of the diffusion coefficients $T_{k\ell}\equiv \left\{D_{k\ell}, D_{p,k\ell},D_{T,k\ell}\right\}$ on the (common) coefficient of restitution $\al$.
 According to the results derived in sections \ref{sec4} and \ref{sec5}, $T_{xz}=T_{zx}=T_{yz}=T_{zy}=0$ in agreement with the symmetry of the shearing field applied to the system.
 Thus, in a three-dimensional gas, there are five relevant elements of the tensors $T_{k\ell}$: the three diagonal ($T_{xx}$, $T_{yy}$, and $T_{zz}$) and two off-diagonal elements ($T_{xy}$ and $T_{yx}$).
 The results obtained here for IMM and from the kinetic model show that in general $T_{xx}\neq T_{yy}=T_{zz}$ and $T_{xy}\neq T_{yx}$.
-However, in the case of IHS, the approximate results derived in Ref.\ \cite{G07} show that $T_{yy}\neq T_{zz}$ although the difference between both elements is in general very small.
+However, in the case of IHS, the approximate results derived in the paper \cite{G07} show that $T_{yy}\neq T_{zz}$ although the difference between both elements is in general very small.
+As previously mentioned, the diagonal elements, $T_{kk}$, can be considered generalizations of the conventional Navier-Stokes diffusion transport coefficients because they reduce to the conventional coefficients for elastic gases (which is equivalent to zero shear rate in the steady USF state).
+The off-diagonal elements, $T_{xy}$ and $T_{yx}$, can be seen as generalizations of the Burnett transport coefficients because they account for cross transport effects appearing in far-from-equilibrium states.